labbsr0x/bb-promster/README.md

 2. have all the metrics listed above exposed;

-3. registers itself at an etcd cluster for automatic scraping;
+3. with the help of our [etcd-registrar](https://github.com/flaviostutz/etcd-registrar) or [etcd-registry](https://github.com/flaviostutz/etcd-registry), registers itself at an etcd cluster for automatic scraping ;

+**Important**: The top-level bb-promster needs to have only one instance running and its `/federate` endpoint exposed to the public internet.

 # Configuration